PLOT DEVICES FOR SCI-FI / FANTASY READERS AND WRITERS

 ‘Never a Sun Rises’ (Published – April 2017)

 ‘Fractured Horizons: A Time Travel Odyssey’ (Published – Jan 2017)

 ‘…but then, why Mars really?’
 (Published – Dec 2016)

-T.E.Mark is a Science Writer, Author, Language Teacher and Violinist.
+T.E.Mark is a Freelance Writer, Author, Language Teacher and Violinist.
 He has written novels for young and adult readers, and continues to write science articles for national and international magazines.